Accessibility Statement

 Overall, there was no difference in the average weight loss between the two groups.
 Interestingly, though, in both groups, some people lost a significant amount while others gained weight.

-So, focusing on a more personalised way to address nutrition is vital if we wish to support all individuals successfully.
+So, focusing on a more personalized way to address nutrition is vital if we wish to support all individuals.

-Understanding and predicting individual postprandial lipid and glucose responses is an important component of personalised nutrition recommendations.
+Understanding and predicting individual metabolic responses is an important component of personalized nutrition recommendations.
 This is what we set out to achieve in the PREDICT studies.

 PREDICT overview